brown-band/website/pages/email-lists.md

 We have _two_ alumni mailings lists.
 As of Fall 2025, both are hosted by Brown via listserv.
+The best way to reach the ALs is by emailing [brownbandals@gmail.com](mailto:brownbandals@gmail.com).

 ## The Everything List